a11ywatch/rust-to-npm/README.md

 # rust-to-npm

-Deploy a rust project to crates.io and npm in one command.
+Deploy a Rust project to crates.io and npm in one command.

 https://user-images.githubusercontent.com/8095978/176904499-ef3f5508-1143-491a-bf76-8f240e8b61fb.mov

 ## Getting Started

-Convert and deploy a rust application into a npm package that can be installed on all systems by leveraging cargo.
+Convert and deploy a [Rust](https://www.rust-lang.org) application into a npm package that can be installed on all systems by leveraging cargo.

 You need to have a valid `license` set if you want to deploy to crates.io (we may auto fill it in the future).